Battle of the Coral Sea: Attack on the U.S. carriers

 The 33 Japanese dive bombers circled to attack from upwind, and thus did not begin their dives from 14000 ft until three to four minutes after the torpedo planes began their attacks.
 The 19 Shōkaku dive bombers, under Takahashi, lined up on Lexington while the remaining 14, directed by Tamotsu Ema, targeted Yorktown.
 Escorting Zeros shielded Takahashi's aircraft from four Lexington CAP Wildcats which attempted to intervene, but two Wildcats circling above Yorktown were able to disrupt Ema's formation.
 Takahashi's bombers damaged Lexington with two bomb hits and several near misses, causing fires which were contained by 12:33.
 At 11:27, Yorktown was hit in the centre of her flight deck by a single 250 kg, semi-armour-piercing bomb which penetrated four decks before exploding, causing severe structural damage to an aviation storage room and killing or seriously wounding 66 men, as well as damaging the superheater boilers which rendered them inoperable.
 Up to 12 near misses damaged Yorktown's hull below the waterline.
 Two of the dive bombers were shot down by a CAP Wildcat during the attack.

-As the Japanese aircraft completed their attacks and began to withdraw, believing that they inflicted fatal damage to both carriers, they ran a gauntlet of CAP Wildcats and SBDs.
+As the Japanese aircraft completed their attacks and began to withdraw, believing that they had inflicted fatal damage to both carriers, they ran a gauntlet of CAP Wildcats and SBDs.
 In the ensuing aerial duels, three SBDs and three Wildcats for the U.S., and three torpedo bombers, one dive bomber, and one Zero for the Japanese were downed.
 By 12:00, the U.S. and Japanese strike groups were on their way back to their respective carriers.
 During their return, aircraft from the two adversaries passed each other in the air, resulting in more air-to-air altercations.
 Kanno's and Takahashi's aircraft were shot down, killing both of them.
+Two future U.S. destroyers were named after naval pilots lost in this confrontation: the USS Rinehart and USS Mason.